Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 GPA for International Students

-International students often follow different grading systems.
-US colleges convert grades into GPA equivalents or evaluate transcripts directly.
+International students follow different grading systems.
+US colleges evaluate transcripts in context or convert them into GPA equivalents.

 A perfect GPA is not required for admission to top universities.